Sales Commission Structure: A No-Nonsense Guide

 | Residual or revenue share | Recurring revenue and account retention environments | Encourages account quality and customer ownership | Requires clean tracking, clean attribution, and tight rules on account changes |

 Tiered commission works when you want a rep to keep selling after they hit plan, not slow down and protect what they already earned.
 The payout rate increases at defined attainment levels, so each additional deal carries more value.
-Fullcast explains the mechanics clearly in its explanation of tiered commission mechanics.
+Fullcast explains the mechanics clearly in its tiered commission mechanics article.

 Set the thresholds carefully.
 If the jumps are too small, nobody cares.
 If they are too aggressive, reps start slipping deals into next month or quarter to hit the richer band later.

 If you want a practical resource for building those breakpoints cleanly, this guide to an effective commission tier setup is useful.
-The calculator is not the main benefit.
-The true benefit is forcing clear definitions for thresholds, rates, and payout logic before the field starts testing the edges.
+The calculator is not the main benefit; the real value is in defining thresholds, rates, and payout logic clearly before the field tests the edges.

 Match the model to the sales motion